vinitshahdeo/portfolio/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENCSE) file for details.
+The source code of this project is licensed under the MIT License - see the [LICENSE](./LICENCSE) file for details.
+The words and images are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## 📫 Contact